Course of trade

 course of trade + malia mills shipped over 505,000 PPE gowns to frontline workers - hell yes!

-Libby here!
-I'm the production director at Malia Mills and for the past five years I've been working with our pattern makers, cutters, and sewers in our Industry City studio and in our factories in New York, New Jersey and California to create all the kickass Malia Mills swim and ready to wear styles that fill your drawers and closets.
+libby here! i'm the production director at malia mills and for the past six years i've been working with our pattern makers, cutters, and sewers in our industry city studio and in our factories in new york, new jersey and california to create all the kickass malia mills swim and ready to wear styles that fill your drawers and closets.

-2018 is seeing the launch of a new project for me and a new partnership for Malia Mills.
-In addition to continuing to work my magic with production, I've started Course of Trade, a registered 501c3 dedicated to providing industrial sewing training to New Yorkers in need -- no previous sewing experience necessary.
+in addition to continuing to work my magic with production, i've started course of trade, a registered 501c3 dedicated to providing industrial sewing training to new yorkers in need -- no previous sewing experience necessary.

 for every bag sold, 100% of the $30.12 proceeds funds the training costs and wages for each trainee to learn to sew as a paid student of course of trade.

 the design of the bag is the product of speaking to our factory partners and observing the skills used most frequently on the factory floor: darts, merrowed seams, double needle hems, and clean finishing.

 darts in the double-lined base of the bag gives shape for all your toting needs.

 the wide strap teaches top stitching and creates two side pockets, perfect for stashing your cell phone and beach pass.

 reinforced stitching on the body of the bag adds strength and means you can toss a six pack in your bag and be on your way (trust me, i tried).

 this is more than a bag. it's an opportunity.